Skip to main content

 • music

-• “The soundtrack is simply beautiful, with some music being classical pieces or original tracks from the visual novel, which are absolute bangers, making some moments in the story truly memorable.”
+• “The soundtrack is simply beautiful, with some music being classical pieces or original tracks from the visual novel that are absolute bangers, making some moments in the story truly memorable.”

 • “The OST is also an absolute banger, so much that I'm sad you can't buy it as a DLC to listen during free time without having to open the game's mediocre music player.”